-Students will have access to the main mechanical lab - a large, open-plan space designed to accommodate the study of thermo-fluids, solid mechanics and dynamics.
+Students will have access to the main mechanical laboratory, an open-plan space designed to accommodate the study of thermo-fluids, solid mechanics and dynamics.
 It also has an area with machine tools for manufacture of student designs.

-A specialised area incorporating a spacious radio frequency reverberation chamber and Faraday cage allows for experimentation in radio frequency engineering and electromagnetics, while our digital design suite is equipped with the latest 8- and 32-bit embedded microprocessor platforms, together with high speed programmable logic development environments.
-Power generation and conversion, industrial process control and embedded drives are provided while our communications laboratory is additionally equipped for R.F. engineering.
+A specialised area incorporating a spacious radio frequency reverberation chamber and Faraday cage allows for experimentation in radio frequency engineering and electromagnetics, while our digital design suite is equipped with the latest 8 and 32-bit embedded microprocessor platforms together with high-speed programmable logic development environments.
+Power generation and conversion, industrial process control and embedded drives also provided.

 Our comfortable and well-equipped study areas provide a range of environments to suit your needs.